gateio/gateapi-nodejs/docs/OptionsApi.md

 // client.basePath = "https://some-other-host"

 const api = new GateApi.OptionsApi(client);
-const underlying = "BTC_USDT"; // string | Underlying (Obtained by listing underlying endpoint)
+const underlying = "BTC_USDT"; // string | Underlying (Obtained by listing underlying endpoint).
 const opts = {
-  'limit': 100, // number | Maximum number of records to be returned in a single list 'offset': 0, // number | List offset, starting from 0 'from': 1547706332, // number | Start timestamp  Specify start time, time format is Unix timestamp.
+  'limit': 100, // number | Maximum number of records to be returned in a single list.
+  'offset': 0, // number | List offset, starting from 0.
+  'from': 1547706332, // number | Start timestamp  Specify start time, time format is Unix timestamp.
 If not specified, it defaults to (the data start time of the time range actually returned by to and limit)
   'to': 1547706332 // number | Termination Timestamp  Specify the end time.
 If not specified, it defaults to the current time, and the time format is a Unix timestamp
 };